An electrifying new thriller of true crime and deadly secrets from the acclaimed author of The Furies.

 Gaslighting, Domestic Abuse, Physical Abuse, Emotional Abuse, Violence, Blood, Mental Health Deterioration, PTSD, Drug Dependency (mentioned) Kidnapping, Death, Eating Disorders, Harassment/Bullying.

-I’m not being hyperbolic when I say that this is the Psychological Thriller I’ve been waiting for.
+I’m not being hyperbolic when I say that The Murder of Graham Catton is the Psychological Thriller I’ve been waiting for.
 I’ve read quite a few recently, which have felt inherently pedestrian, and I wondered if I’d gone off the genre as a whole; but Lowe’s writing is decadent in the way it teases at truths and lies.
 I often compare my reading experiences to rollercoasters (mainly because I enjoy the fast paced-ruthlessness nature of a rollercoaster read) however, Lowe is a master craftswoman at the slow-burn intrigue.
 What is the truth?
 Who murdered Graham Catton?

 You have no idea how badly I want to tell you.
 But, you know, spoilers.
 What I can tell you is I really appreciated the singular perspective of Hannah Catton, our protagonist and potential murderess.
 (Although, not going to lie, every time a character said, ‘Hannah…’ in that way that suggests you’ve said or done something wrong, it was enough to make me sit up, like, ‘What?’ you know.
 What with Hannah being my name… anyway, I digress).
 Hannah Catton is a psychiatrist, with a doctorate that everyone seems to forget.
 She’s intelligent, she’s sensitive, and she’s a pathological liar.
 She lies to Dan, her long time partner, about where she’s going and who she is seeing.
 She lies to her daughter, Evie, who is growing up to look more and more like Graham (her father, who she barely remembers) and her colleagues.